-- Take XARELTO exactly as prescribed by your doctor. - Do not change your dose or stop taking XARELTO unless your doctor tells you to. - Your doctor may change your dose if needed. - If you take XARELTO for: - atrial fibrillation: - Take XARELTO 1 time a day with your evening meal. - If you miss a dose of XARELTO, take it as soon as you remember on the same day.
-Take your next dose at your regularly scheduled time. - o blood clots in the veins of your legs or lungs: - Take XARELTO 1 or 2 times a day as prescribed by your doctor. - For the 15 mg and 20 mg doses, XARELTO should be taken with food. - For the 10 mg dose, XARELTO may be taken with or without food. - Take your XARELTO doses at the same times each day. - If you miss a dose: - ➤ If you take the 15 mg dose of XARELTO 2 times a day (a total of 30 mg of XARELTO in 1 day): Take XARELTO as soon as you remember on the same day.
+If you take XARELTO for:

+- Atrial fibrillation that is not caused by a heart valve problem: - Take XARELTO 1 time a day with your evening meal. - If you miss a dose of XARELTO, take it as soon as you remember on the same day.
+Take your next dose at your regularly scheduled time. - Blood clots in the veins of your legs or lungs: - Take XARELTO 1 or 2 times a day as prescribed by your doctor. - For the 10 mg dose, take XARELTO with or without food. - For the 15 mg and 20 mg doses, take XARELTO with food at the same time each day. - If you miss a dose: - ➤ If you take the 15 mg dose of XARELTO 2 times a day (a total of 30 mg of XARELTO in 1 day): Take XARELTO as soon as you remember on the same day.
 You may take 2 doses at the same time to make up for the missed dose.
 Take your next dose at your regularly scheduled time. - ➤ If you take XARELTO 1 time a day: Take XARELTO as soon as you remember on the same day.
-Take your next dose at your regularly scheduled time.

-o hip or knee replacement surgery:
+Take your next dose at your regularly scheduled time. - o Hip or knee replacement surgery: - Take XARELTO 1 time a day with or without food. - If you miss a dose of XARELTO, take it as soon as you remember on the same day.
+Take your next dose at your regularly scheduled time. - Reducing the risk of serious heart problems, heart attack and stroke in coronary artery disease or peripheral artery disease: - Take XARELTO 2 times a day with or without food.